maximusprime742/maximusprime742.github.io/index.md

 A virtual reality game that involved shooting targets with a bow.
 Consisted of fully animated bow and arrow mechanics, multiple difficulty ratings, and a dynamic scoring system.
 Created in Unity and used C#.
 Project can be found [here](https://github.com/Daniel-Mansfield/vRchery).

+**3-Bit Computer in Minecraft**

+Created a functional 3-bit computer in Minecraft using redstone.
+Constructed individual components (ALU, ROM, etc) then strung them all together at the end.
+This is possible because Minecraft is Turing Complete!

 # Experience

 **Philmont Scout Ranch - Wilderness Adventure and Backpacking Guide**